susiteemu/startpoint/README.md

 Not to confuse with profiles, which are used to define variables to requests, the configuration is metadata used to change the look and behaviour of the application.

-The configuration allows you to customize the look of the ui, set some properties for the HTTP client (e.g. proxy settings), change logging levels, define whether a response will print etc.
+The configuration allows you to customize the look of the ui, set some properties for the HTTP client (e.g. proxy settings), change logging levels, define whether a response parts will print etc.

 Configuration can come from multiple sources:
 * from a config file in user home directory
 * from a config file in the used workspace
-* from a explicitly defined config file
+* from an explicitly defined config file
 * from environment variables
 * from the request that is being run